 \subsection{Evaluations in random matrices}

-The following result asserts loosely spoken that one can almost surely evaluate every non-degenerated matrix-valued noncommutative rational expressions in ``absolutely continuous'' random matrix models, provided that their size is large enough.
+The following result asserts, roughly speaking, that one can almost surely evaluate every non-degenerated matrix-valued noncommutative rational expression in ``absolutely continuous'' random matrix models, provided that their size is large enough.
 The precise statement reads as follows.

-\begin{thm} Let $R$ be a matrix-valued noncommutative rational expression in $d=d_1+d_2$ formal variables which is non-degenerate.
+\begin{thm} Let $R$ be a matrix-valued noncommutative rational expression in $d=d_1+d_2$ formal variables, which is non-degenerate.
 Suppose that $\mu_{d_1,d_2}^N$ is a probability measure on $M_N(\C)_\sa^{d_1} \times U_N(\C)^{d_2}$ which is absolutely continuous with respect to the product measure of the Lebesgue measure on $M_N(\C)_\sa$ and the Haar measure on $U_N(\C)$.
 If $(X^N,U^N)$ is a tuple of random matrices in $M_N(\C)_\sa^{d_1} \times U_N(\C)^{d_2}$ with law $\mu_{d_1,d_2}^N$, then there exists some $N_0\in\N$ such that almost surely $(X^N,U^N) \in \dom_{M_N(\C)}(R)$ for all $N \geq N_0$. \end{thm}

-\begin{rem} For the validity of Theorem \ref{thm:evaluation_rand_mat_abscont}, it is essential to work over the field of complex numbers.
-In order to see this, consider the scalar-valued noncommutative rational expression $r=(x_1 x_2 - x_2 x_1)^{-1}$.
-Note that there are real matrices $X_1,X_2$ at which one can evaluate $r$, but in $M_N(\R)$ for $N$ odd there cannot exist symmetric real matrices $X_1,X_2$ at which evaluation $r(X_1,X_2)$ would be defined, since necessarily $\det(X_1 X_2 - X_2 X_1)=0$ because
+\begin{rem} It is essential to work over the field of complex numbers for Theorem \ref{thm:evaluation_rand_mat_abscont} to be true.
+To see this, let us consider the noncommutative rational expression $r=(x_1 x_2 - x_2 x_1)^{-1}$.
+Note that there are real matrices $X_1,X_2$ at which one can evaluate $r$, but in $M_N(\R)$ with $N$ odd, there cannot exist symmetric real matrices $X_1,X_2$ at which the evaluation $r(X_1,X_2)$ would be defined, since necessarily $\det(X_1 X_2 - X_2 X_1)=0$.
+Indeed

-It is consistent with this observation that the proof of Proposition \ref{prop:identity_principle}, on which Theorem \ref{thm:evaluation_rand_mat_abscont} relies, will make use of complex analysis techniques.
+This observation is consistent with the proof of Proposition \ref{prop:identity_principle}, on which Theorem \ref{thm:evaluation_rand_mat_abscont} relies since we use complex analysis techniques.

-One can also see an algebraic description of existence of a symmetric matrix in a domain of noncommutative rational expression in \cite[Remark 6.7]{xx9}. \end{rem}
+One can also find an algebraic construction of a symmetric matrix in the domain of a noncommutative rational expression in \cite[Remark 6.7]{xx9}. \end{rem}

 The proof of Theorem \ref{thm:evaluation_rand_mat_abscont} relies on a study of evaluations of affine linear pencils.
 The first step is the following proposition, which requires some notation.
 Consider an affine linear pencil